 This series chronicles the significant changes in Singapore’s natural and urban landscape that have occurred over a 100-year period.
 The images have been carefully selected by researchers from The Land Archive to capture the changing face of this tropical island-state.
 They touch on issues of land reclamation, national boundaries, ecological changes, pollution, conservation and the ever-evolving skyline.

 The pictures capture an ongoing dialogue between the city’s man-made infrastructure and its natural spaces and creatures.
-While Singapore architecture is documented in aerial views of the country’s tallest buildings, and its ubiquitous public housing, there are also photographs the island’s wildlife.
-These include fauna in Marine Parade, native animals in the wildlife reserves, which houses one of the biggest collection of animals in captivity, and the last few wild animals.
+While Singapore’s architecture is documented in aerial views of the country’s tallest buildings and its ubiquitous public housing, there are also photographs of the island’s wildlife.
+These include fauna in Marine Parade, native animals in the wildlife reserves, which houses one of the biggest collection of animals in captivity, and its last few wild animals.